As Taiwan beefs up prized South China Sea outpost, barely a peep from China

 At various times Taiwan has pushed to be involved in regional mechanisms to easing tensions but resistance from China means it plays no part in any efforts through the Association of South East Asian Nations (ASEAN).

 “I think the major concern is U.S.-Taiwan relations.
-The U.S. government asked Taiwan not to move close to China on the South China Sea,” said Song Yann-Huei, a South China Sea expert at Academia Sinica, a study centre sponsored by the Taiwanese government.
-(Additional reporting by Adam Rose and James Pomfret in HONG KONG, Megha Rajagopalan in BEIJING; Editing by Dean Yates)
+The U.S. government asked Taiwan not to move close to China on the South China Sea,” said Song Yann-Huei, a South China Sea expert at Academia Sinica, a study center sponsored by the Taiwanese government.

+Additional reporting by Adam Rose and James Pomfret in HONG KONG, Megha Rajagopalan in BEIJING; Editing by Dean Yates